ovh/cds/README.md

 ## Overview

-CDS is composend of several components/
+CDS is composend of several components

 ### API